 Have a plumber assess the heater to determine the cause of the water-quality issue.

-If you notice any combination of the signs listed above, contact the team at HELP Plumbing, Heating, Cooling and Electric.
+If you notice any combination of the signs listed above, contact the team at HELP Plumbing, Heating, Cooling and Drains.
 We provide prompt and efficient water-heater replacement so that you don’t have to live without the simple luxury of hot water.